glacambre/firenvim/README.md

 ### Using different settings depending on the url/page/element being edited

-The nvim buffer loaded into a textarea is given a unique name.
+The Neovim buffer loaded into a textarea is given a unique name.
 All buffers are named something like this: `domainname_page_selector.txt` (see the [toFileName function](src/utils/utils.ts)).

 This alows you to configure different settings by creating autocommands targeting/matching the buffername for that url/page/element.
 For example, this will set file type to markdown for all GitHub buffers: